S-ENDA/DMH/documentation/dataGovernance.md

 ### Purpose

-Data governance is the part of data management concerned in defining policies and procedures for maintaining data security and compliance.
-It describes how we organise and steer data management activities in order to ensure that:
+Data governance is a data management concept that ensures the availability, usability, integrity, and security of organisational data.
+It also establishes rules and procedures to ensure data security and compliance thoughout the data life cycle.
+This chapter explains how we organize and direct data management efforts to ensure that:

-- The guidelines are implemented throughout the organisation;
+- Data guidelines are implemented throughout the organisation;

 - Data management practices are in line with and contribute to the institute’s strategic aims;